 What are the reactions to Balsam of Peru allergy?

 Typical allergic contact dermatitis reactions may occur in individuals allergic to Balsam of Peru or any other chemically related substances.
-Flare-up of hand eczema is common in sensitive individuals if they use or consume products containing Balsam of Peru or related allergens.
-Oral exposure may cause sore mouth (tongue) and rash of the lips or angles of the mouth.
+A flare-up of hand eczema is common in sensitive individuals if they use or consume products containing Balsam of Peru or related allergens.
+Oral exposure may cause sore mouth (tongue) and a rash of the lips or angles of the mouth.

 Am I allergic to Balsam of Peru?

 Sensitivity to a perfume or cream is usually the first indicator of an allergy to Balsam of Peru.
 Patch testing using 10% Balsam of Peru in petrolatum is used to confirm this.
 A positive result to Balsam of Peru is seen in 50% of fragrance allergy cases.
 Positive patch test also indicates that the individual may have problems with flavourings (both artificial and natural), some medications and other perfumed products.

 Most people tested for fragrance allergy will be patch tested with Balsam of Peru and fragrance mix (a mixture of 8 commonly used individual fragrances).
 This detects approximately 75% of fragrance allergy cases.

 Self-testing a product for Balsam of Peru is possible but should be done only after first talking with your doctor.
 This should be done only with products that are designed to stay on on the skin such as cosmetics and lotions.
 Apply a small amount (50 cent sized area) of the product to a small tender area of skin such as the bend of your arm or neck for 5 days in a row.
 Examine the area each day and if no reaction occurs, you are unlikely to be allergic to it.
 However, it may still cause an irritant reaction, so be cautious.
 Products such as shampoos, conditioners, soaps and cleansers should not be tested in this way as they frequently cause irritant dermatitis.